MicrochipTech/ml-sensiml-project-builder/README.md

 | Deployment from the Analytics Studio |

 ## SensiML SDK Build Instructions
-The following steps cover compiling the SensiML library into a static library object.
+The following steps cover compiling the SensiML source code into a static library object.

-1. Extract the library from the step above directly into this folder.
+1. Extract the library archive from the step above directly into this folder.
+   The zip file should contain a folder named `knowledgepack` where all the SensiML source code is located.

 2. (Optional) Open `options.ini` and modify C as needed.